mlswg/mls-protocol/draft-ietf-mls-protocol.md

   of PSKs in the derivation corresponds to the order of PreSharedKey proposals in the `proposals` vector.

-* Construct an MLSContent object containing the Commit object.
-Sign the MLSContent using the old GroupContext as context.
+* Construct a FramedContent object containing the Commit object.
+Sign the FramedContent using the old GroupContext as context.
-  * Use the MLSContent to update the confirmed transcript hash and update the new GroupContext.
+  * Use the FramedContent to update the confirmed transcript hash and update the new GroupContext.
   * Use the `init_secret` from the previous epoch, the `commit_secret` and the `psk_secret` as defined in the previous steps, and the new GroupContext to